-C.5) Submissions Made on Behalf of the Insurer
+C.6) Submissions Made on Behalf of the Insurer

-If the filing is made on behalf of the insurer by another party, a letter authorizing the third party to act on behalf of the insurer must be provided.
+If the filing is made on behalf of the insurer by another party, the "SERFF Filing Company" field must identify the name of the insurer on whose behalf the filing is being made and a letter authorizing the third party to act on behalf of the insurer must be provided.
 The letter must be:

-- (a) on company letterhead or include the company name in the subject line of the letter; - (b) specifically addressed to the New York State Department of Financial Services; - (c) properly executed by an authorized officer of the insurer; - (d) dated; and - (e) either - (i) specific to the file submitted for approval by including form number(s); or - (ii) generally applicable to all policy forms filed on behalf of the insurer as long as copy of such authorization is included in each submission.
+- (a) on insurer letterhead or include the insurer name in the subject line of the letter; - (b) specifically addressed to the New York State Department of Financial Services; - (c) properly executed by an authorized officer of the insurer; - (d) dated; and - (e) either - (i) specific to the file submitted for approval by including form number(s); or - (ii) generally applicable to all policy forms filed on behalf of the insurer as long as copy of such authorization is included in each submission.